Alex Mesoudi

 Professor of Cultural Evolution

 Welcome!
 I am Professor of Cultural Evolution at the University of Exeter’s Penryn Campus in Cornwall, UK.
+I am also President of the Cultural Evolution Society.

 I study human cultural evolution.
 I am interested in how human culture evolved, and how culture itself evolves over time.